Recording 78 rpm records

 - Backup (you do not want to lose all this valuable work)

 You should not use a normal stylus (needle) to play 78's.
 The grooves on a 78 are significantly wider and deeper than the grooves on an LP, so a normal stylus will bottom out in the grooves and also bounce from side to side in louder passages.
 This will result in:

 - far less accurate reproduction of the music

 - damage to the stylus which will then impair its further use for LP's

 Check the website or manual for your turntable to see if the manufacturer supplies a special 78 rpm stylus or cartridge.
 If not, search the web for "78 rpm stylus".
-A typical good starter saphire stylus size is 3mm, but watch how many sides you play as the stylus does not last as long as a diamond one.
-Typical groove widths on 78's prior to the 1940's range from 2.5mm to 4mm, there is wider variation with recordings from the 1920's and older.
+A typical good starter sapphire stylus size is 3 mil or 0.0762 millimeters, but watch how many sides you play as the stylus does not last as long as a diamond one.
+Typical groove widths on 78's prior to the 1940's range from 2.5 mil to 4 mil.
+There is wider variation with recordings from the 1920's and older.

 Use a spare headshell

 The safest way to swap between stylus types (if you are doing this often) is to use a separate headshell and cartridge.
 This way you will not be continually swapping the stylus on your cartridge - a risky procedure.

 Cleaning the records